telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

 ```

 > **Important**
-> * A similar approach is used for all other widgets, with the widget name being spelled in PascalCase.
-The widget initialization method follows the jQuery plugin paradigm and returns the jQuery object of the same DOM element used for widget creation.
-In other words, it does not return the widget instance, and the instance should be obtained via the [jQuery `data()` method]({% slug widget_methodsand_events_kendoui_installation %}#jquery-data-method).
+> * A similar approach is used for all other widgets, with the widget name being spelled in Pascal Case.
+The widget initialization method follows the jQuery plug-in paradigm and returns the jQuery object of the same DOM element used for the widget creation.
+It does not return the widget instance, and the instance should be obtained through the [jQuery `data()` method]({% slug widget_methodsand_events_kendoui_installation %}#jquery-data-method).
-> * If the jQuery object includes more than one DOM element, a separate widget will be instantiated for each.
+> * If the jQuery object includes more than one DOM element, a separate widget is instantiated for each.

-### Instantiate Multiple Buttons
+### Multiple Buttons

 The example below demonstrates how to instantiate multiple buttons with a single jQuery selector.